demisto/content/Packs/Core/Integrations/CortexCoreXQLQueryEngine/README.md

-Cortex Core - XQL Query Engine enables you to run XQL queries on your data sources.
+XQL Query Engine enables you to run XQL queries on your data sources.
-This integration was integrated and tested with version 3.0 of Cortex Core - XQL Query Engine

-## Configure Cortex Core - XQL Query Engine on Cortex XSOAR

-1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Cortex Core - XQL Query Engine.
-3. Click **Add instance** to create and configure a new integration instance.
-4. Click **Test** to validate the URLs, token, and connection.

-## Troubleshooting

-1. To use this integration, the machine must be an XSIAM machine with version 8.7.0-1247804 or higher.

 ## Commands

-You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

+## Important Information

+Running commands via the XQL Query Engine integration will consume compute units.

 ### xdr-xql-generic-query